vohai2003/hdp_data_tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial.md

 ## Introduction

 In this tutorial, you will learn how to deploy a modern real-time streaming application.
 This application serves as a reference framework for developing a big data pipeline, complete with a broad range of use cases and powerful reusable core components.
-You will explore the NiFi Dataflow application, Kafka topics, schemas, SAM topology and the visualization slices from Superset.
+You will explore the NiFi Dataflow application, Kafka topics, Schemas and SAM topology.
+Finally, in Appendix A, you will learn how to visualize slices from Superset.

 ## Prerequisites